-(1) Activity 5.5 must be recorded in accordance with the record keeping and reporting code, including but not limited to, recording
+(1) Activity 4.1 must be recorded in accordance with the record keeping and reporting code, including but not limited to, recording-

-- (a) the required specific activity information for Activity 5.5 in section 54 of the record keeping and reporting code including - (b) the type of standby power controller being one of- audio visual (AV) or information technology (IT); - (c) a description of the master appliance, and the number and type of controlled appliances connected; and - (d) the abatement factor for the activity; and - (e) whether the product has inbuilt surge protection; and - (f) the value of services; and - (g) all required declarations; and - (h) the date of completion for the activity. - Note 1 Certain requirements such as disposal of waste products, or lodgement of statutory certifications, may occur on a date subsequent to the date of installation of a product.
+- (a) the type of lighting activity being one of the five lighting activities provided in the lighting activity definition schedule 4 part 4.1 of the Energy Efficiency (Cost of Living) Improvement (Eligible Activities) Determination 2016; and - (b) for a replacement luminaire and any electrical wiring work, the number of the relevant certificate of electrical safety completed for the work in accordance with the Electricity Safety Act 1971; and - (c) the abatement factor for the activity; and - (d) the value of services; and - (e) all required declarations; and - (f) the date of completion for the activity; and - (g) all other the required specific activity information for Activity 4.1 in section 54 of the record keeping and reporting code. - Note 1 The five types of lighting activity referenced in 125 (1)(a) refer to the five lighting activities provided in the lighting activity definition schedule 4 part 4.1 of the Energy Efficiency (Cost of Living) Improvement (Eligible Activities) Determination 2016 - Note 2 Certain requirements such as disposal of waste products, or lodgement of statutory certifications, may occur on a date subsequent to the date of installation of a product.
 All relevant information about the installation of the product should be completed immediately after the installation has been carried out.
-Information about the disposal of waste products may be recorded at a later time when it is complete. - Note 2 The activity is not taken to be completed until the day all prescribed activity requirements are completed.
-This includes providing information on the use of the device to the consumer.
+Information about the disposal of waste products may be recorded at a later time when it is complete. - Note 3 The activity is not taken to be completed until the day all prescribed activity requirements are completed.
+This includes providing information and required documents to the consumer.